bitcart/bitcart-docs/bitcartcc-basics/walkthrough.md

 ![Email server settings](../.gitbook/assets/store\_email\_settings.png)

-Your store is the main configuration point for all the futher actions with it, like invoice creation.
+Your store is the main configuration point for all the further actions with it, like invoice creation.

 You can configure different policies from your store settings.